dimme/asteroids/README.md

 ### Multiplayer Mode

-The game supports multiplayer via network sockets.
+The game supports multiplayer via network UDP datagrams.
 One player hosts the server, and another connects as a client.

 #### Option 1: Same PC (Local Network)